 On view @ Braverman Gallery, Tel Aviv, Israel

-curated by Dr. Patrick D. Flores, Kim Seong-Youn, and Dr. Viola Hsieh.
+Curated by Dr. Patrick D. Flores, Kim Seong-Youn, and Dr. Viola Hsieh.

-SABBATH 2008 @ "VENI VIDI VIDEO" at The Laurie M. Tisch Gallery at the MMJCCM; NYC, NY, USA
+he Laurie M. Tisch Gallery at the MMJCCM; NYC, NY, USA

 Related Press :